 Solar Panels: Frequently-Asked Questions

 Need an at-a-glance reference for solar panel basics?
 We have you covered with these solar panel FAQs.

 What Shapes, Sizes, and Types Do Solar Panels Come in?

 - Framed solar panels are the industry standards.
-They are the most cost effective and applicable for most home solar panels applications.
+They are the most cost-effective and applicable for most home solar panel applications.

 - Foldable solar panels are lightweight (less than 5 pounds) and can fold up and fit easily in a backpack.

-- Flexible (or rollable) solar panels are also lightweight but bulkier than the foldable panels.
+- Flexible (or rollable) solar panels are also lightweight but bulkier than foldable panels.
 Many people use these rollable solar panels on boats because they are durable and can be easily stowed after use.

-Generally thin-film laminate type of solar panels (foldable & flexible) are more expensive per watt and require more square footage to produce the same wattage of an equally sized framed module.
+Generally, thin-film laminate types of solar panels (foldable & flexible) are more expensive per watt and require more square footage to produce the same wattage of an equally sized framed module.

 What Size Solar Panels Do I Need for My Home and How Many?

 The number of solar panels you will need depends primarily upon the amount of electricity you are trying to produce and the insolation in your area.
 Solar insolation can be thought of as the number of hours in the day that the solar panel will produce its rated output.
 This is not equivalent to the number of daylight hours.
 Check out our Solar Insolation Map for the USA.